JPatel87/blossoming-bouquets/README.md

 ### Typography

 There are two fonts used in this site which were sourced from [Google fonts](https://fonts.google.com/).
 Sacramento (cursive) has been used for the site logo and page headings and Montserrat (sans-serif) for the site body text.
-The combination of these two fonts give the site a and elegant and minimalistic appearance.
+The combination of these two fonts give the site an elegant and minimalistic appearance.

 | Image | Description |
 | --- | --- |